If you often print your work in Excel, you would benefit from knowing how to make sure a row (or multiple rows) print on every page that you print.

 How to Set a Row to Print on Every Page in Excel

-If you print this data in the current form, you will only get the header on the first page and rest all the page will have only the data and not the headers.
+If you print this data in the current form, you will only get the header on the first page, and the rest all the pages will have only the data and not the headers.

 Below are the steps to make sure the headers repeat on every printed page: